 - FUN FACTOR - The perfect place to bring three friends and a six-pack.
 There are ample opportunities for birdies.
 Errant throws are not further punished even though there are lots of pines to weave around.
 The odds of losing a disc is near zero and for the most part, just about no areas where you'll have to search in the overgrowth.
 On my first 2 rounds here I showed up solo but ended up finishing in a group.
 It's just a fun place to throw a laid back round.

 - ACEABILITY - There are lots of opportunities to run at the chains.
 Most of the holes play between 200 and 300 feet and have a clear line to the basket.
 The windows to the basket are tight on many holes but there's always almost always path.
 Skip plays are a very real possibly and its often the best way to run at the chains.
-I have one ace as of this revision on hole (8) and a half dozen chain outs in 60 rounds.
+I have three aces as of this revision on holes (6), (8) and (18) and about dozen or so chain outs in 90 rounds.

 - CHARACTER - Above average.
-To start, adequately sized 4 by 10 concrete tees.
-All the tees are shaded and wind protected, except for (1) and (2).
+To start, average adequately sized 4 by 10 concrete tees.
+All the tees are shaded and wind protected, except for the open holes (1) and (2).
 Benches are at 80 percent of the tees.
-There's a community board with course info and a course map.
+There's a community board with course info.
 Practice basket and two shelters with a couple tables.
-The only substantial drawback is no extra tees and extra basket placements are limited to three holes.
+The only substantial drawback is no extra tees and extra basket placements are limited to four holes.

 - SHOT SHAPING - Although the holes are on the shorter side, players will still need to put some thought into just about every shot.
 Lots of flight path planning is needed.
 Several holes have multiple lines to the basket.
 IMO, (7) is the only wooded hole without a pure line.

 - QUICK PLAY - I've run all 18 hole solo in 40 minutes.
-Groups of 4 will generally take about an hour and a half.
+Groups of four will generally take about an hour and a half.

 - HOLE SIGNAGE - Brand new rocket themed hole signage.
 Leap years better than the non-existent signage pre spring 2018.

 - NAVIGATION - Improved as of May 2018 as the tee signs have next direction arrows on them.
 There are also a few directional cues in the trees.
 There are a couple tricky transitions, (5) to (6) and (11) to (12), so be sure and peak at the sign on these holes.
-I have already had a few occurrences where a first timer has asked me for directions.
+I have already had a few occurrences where first timers have asked me for directions.

 Cons: Not too many issues of substance with Brahan Springs Park.
-The biggest minor drawbacks is the uniqueness of the last 16 holes.
+The biggest minor drawback is the uniqueness of the last 16 holes.

 - UNIQUENESS - For an almost fully wooded course, one of the lowest courses I've scored in terms of variety.
 Holes (1) and (2) are both wide open shots and then the last 16 wooded holes all have a similar feel.
 These 16 holes all weave through a tall ageing pine canopy.
 Sure the lines will cut left and right, but the surrounding elements are always the same.
 The lanes are moderately defined.
 Pockets to skip into are either loosely defined or non-existent.
-There are no water elements to contend with other than maybe the ditch along holes (3), (11) and (12).
-No par 4s or 5s, no doglegs or overhead plays.
+There are no water elements to contend with other than maybe the casual water in the ditch along holes (3), (11) and (12).
+No par 4s or 5s, no doglegs or forced overtop plays.

 - ELEVATION - Very little out here.
 Maybe 3 or 4 holes dive or climb by around 10 feet.
 Mastin Lake is the only area course with a bunch of good elevation changes.

 - AVERAGE CHALLENGE - The difficultly out here is just south of average.
-As an intermediate player with about a 900 rating, I've been averaging about 4 down out here.
+As an Intermediate player with about a 920 rating, I've been averaging about 5 down out here on league and tourney rounds.
 There are only four holes that will challenge advanced players; (1), (3) (7) and (17).
-I have personally birdied them all.
 Advanced players I've met seem to typically shoot 6 to 8 down or more, unless their talent is skewed heavily to throwing bombs.
-Those players sometimes can't break par.
+Advanced bombing type players sometimes can't even break par.

 Other Thoughts: This originally was my 100th review in 2017 and its now my current home course.
-This course is great for beginners through intermediate level players.
-Some advanced players will enjoy it too, as the lines require just enough thought to not make it a bore fest.
+The course is great for Beginners through Intermediate level players.
+Some Advanced players will enjoy it too, as the lines require just enough thought to not make it a bore fest.
 Perfect for big groups with wide skill level differences and for those looking to shoot a laid back round.
 All stated, the biggest reason to check out Brahan Springs is the History.
 There are no older basket courses anywhere outside of California.

 - NATURAL BEAUTY - Average.
 The 50 to 60 year old pines that occupy 90% of this layout looks really nice on first arrival.
 However, after you run 5 or 6 holes of what seems like the same backdrop, you'll realize that the course has a real monotonous feel to it.